 For now, I’m living without a rental car, but the SPTC (Seychelles Public Transport Corporation) isn’t well-organized, and the buses are frustratingly erratic.
 None of them drive the steep hill to my accommodation.
 It’s a half mile to the main road – good exercise but in the heat….

 With the buses, you must know where you’re going, and I’m still learning the territory.
-Bus stops are not marked with signage, and drivers don’t communicate well.
+Bus stops aren’t always marked with signage, and drivers don’t communicate well.
 A few times, I missed my mark by several miles.
 There isn’t abundant tourist support in Seychelles, so unless you’re staying at a fancy hotel, you’re on your own.
 If you’re adventurous and not rushed, the experience is interesting.

 I’m not in a hurry, and delays are a chance to mingle with the local people.
 Some of them are very shy.
 The hot, humid weather makes walking long distances difficult – at least until you adjust to the climate.
 I will be here through December and am considering a change in accommodation – another island or closer to the beach.

 Seychelles accommodation is very expensive compared to South Africa.
 High import costs and operation expenses make prices in the Seychelles high for foreigners.
-Tourism is an important but unorganized industry.
-I’m learning again not to ask locals for directions – you get different info from each person, and it’s likely you may never get to your destination.
-Apps are helpful but in Seychelles, not 100% correct – maybe I’m using the wrong ones?
+Tourism is an important but very unorganized industry.
+I’m learning again not to ask locals for directions – you get different info from each person, and it’s likely you may never get to your destination!
+Apps are helpful but in Seychelles, not so accurate or effective – maybe I’m using the wrong ones?